app-generator/docs-old/content/bootstrap-template/tabler.md

 **Coded by Developers -** Clear and telling code that you won't get lost in.
 It was made with care and loves so that you don't have to spend hours on making it work.

 **Open-Source Code -** You can see the code of Tabler on its GitHub account.
-If you miss any feature feel free to create a pull request there, we'll definitely check it.&#x20;
+If you miss any feature feel free to create a pull request there, we'll definitely check it.

-&#x20;**Build with Bootstrap -** Tabler used Bootstrap, the most popular HTML, CSS, and JS framework.
+**Build with Bootstrap -** Tabler used Bootstrap, the most popular HTML, CSS, and JS framework.
 Thanks to this developers without experience can modify code without any problems.

 ![Tabler - Open-Source Bootstrap Template. ](../../.gitbook/assets/docs-cover-tabler.jpg)